lukerippp/back2better-landingpage/content/about.md

 ---
 title: "about us"
-subheading: "this is about us"
+description: "this is about us"
-description: "HHH"
+headline: "HHH"
 ---

 Hello world. here be the about page